AndrewPrifer/framer-motion-theatre/README.md

 # Framer Motion 🤝 Theatre

-Seamlessly integrate Theatre.js with Framer Motion and React and get the best of Theatre.js' editing tools and Framer Motion's declarative API.
+Seamlessly integrate Theatre.js with Framer Motion and React and get the best of Theatre.js' animation sequencer and React's declarative API.
-Animate Framer Motion's motion values using Theatre.js, with all the complex stuff like sheets, objects, animation instancing and wiring taken care of.
+Animate Framer Motion's motion values using Theatre.js, and have all the complexity like sheets, objects, animation instancing and wiring taken care of.
-Automatically get visual editing tools with 1 line of code.
+Automatically get WYSIWYG editing tools with 1 line of code.

 https://github.com/AndrewPrifer/framer-motion-theatre/assets/2991360/08f9c8e9-c86b-417b-b205-16d9292b63d2